SIP Calculator

 Benefits of SIP – Why It Works for Most Investors

-1-1- Encourages Regular Investing
+1. Encourages Regular Investing

 By investing a fixed amount on a regular basis, you start relating investing to a routine behavior similar to the payment of bills or saving rent.
 With time, this habit forms a solid financial base.

-2- Reduces the Stress of Market Timing
+2. Reduces Market Timing Stress

-Since SIP spreads investments across different time periods, it automatically purchases more units when prices are less and less when theyre high.
+Since SIP spreads investments across different time periods, it automatically purchases more units when prices are less and less when they're high.
 By doing so, it reduces the effects of volatility, particularly in volatile markets.

 The sooner, the better.
 SIPs help your money grow, not only from returns but also from the returns on those returns.
 This compounding effect, over time, becomes a huge wealth creator.

 As you move ahead in life, switch jobs, increase your income, or experience financial fluctuations your SIP can be easily modified accordingly.
-Whether its increasing contributions or changing fund options, SIP provides space to grow.
+Whether it's increasing contributions or changing fund options, SIP provides space to grow.

-5- Aligns with Financial Goals
+5. Aligns with Goals

 You can start SIPs with specific goals in mind such as a child’s education, down payment for a house, or retirement planning.
 With a clear time frame and expected return, SIPs help convert vague dreams into achievable milestones.